fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 [local computer]$ java -jar fdt.jar -r remoteuser@<remote_address>:remoteDir localDir
 ```

+**Testing network connectivity**

-3. To test the network connectivity a transfer here is an example
+To test the network connectivity a transfer here is an example
 which transfers data from /dev/zero to /dev/null using 10 streams in
 blocking mode, for both the server and the client with 8 MBytes
 buffers.
 The server will stop after the test is finished

-- Client/Server mode

 ```
 [remote computer]$ java -jar fdt.jar -bio -bs 8M -f allowedIP -S